Noctis Lucis Caelum: Final Fantasy XV-related appearances

 Noctis is one of the main characters in Brotherhood: Final Fantasy XV, an original net animation that follows his early life and the story of his companions.
-The animation tells the story of Noctis and those of his companions from his childhood to the game's opening.
-The first and last episodes tie into the events of Platinum Demo: Final Fantasy XV, a free tech demo showing Noctis' journey through a dreamworld during a near-death experience.
 In the opening and concluding episodes, Noctis learns of the fall of Lucis and faces the Daemon that nearly killed him in his youth.
-Initially helpless against it, he draws strength from his friends and the memories of his father to kill the Daemon.
+The first and last episodes tie into the events of Platinum Demo: Final Fantasy XV, a free tech demo showing Noctis' journey through a dreamworld during the near-death experience following the Daemon's attack.
 The game Final Fantasy XV: Pocket Edition features a chibi Noctis as a playable character.

-Noctis briefly appears as a young child in a wheelchair in the 2016 CGI movie Kingsglaive, and during a post-credits scene at the beginning of his journey to Lestallum.
-Noctis is also the main character of the manga adaptation of Final Fantasy XV.A King's Tale, which is set thirty years before the base game's events, follows the exploits of Regis being told to a young Noctis as a fairy tale.
+Noctis briefly appears as a young child in a wheelchair in the 2016 CGI film Kingsglaive, and during a post-credits scene at the beginning of his journey.
+He is also featured as a character in a manga anthology of stories based on the world of Final Fantasy XV.
+A King's Tale, which is set thirty years before the game's events, follows the exploits of Regis being told to a young Noctis as a fairy tale.

 Noctis would have been the central character of a planned downloadable content (DLC) episode Episode Noctis: The Final Strike, the finale of a planned tetralogy of DLC episodes that were titled Dawn of the Future.
 The first installment, Episode Ardyn, was published but the remaining episodes were canceled.
 Noctis plays a minor role in Episode Ignis, in which the title character protects him from danger and can create an alternative ending in which Noctis remains as the living king after Ignis defeats Ardyn.
 In Episode Prompto, Noctis expresses his guilt over being tricked by Ardyn into attacking Prompto, and plays a small role in Episode Gladios.

 The canceled DLC was used as the basis for the novel Final Fantasy XV: The Dawn of the Future, which begins with an alternative ending to Episode Ardyn.
 In The Dawn of the Future, Noctis enters the Crystal and learns the truth behind Ardyn's past and Lunafreya's role.
-Outside, Ardyn has defied his role in Bahamut's plans and Lunafreya is resurrected as part of a plan to purge Eos of life using Bahamut's "final summoning" Teraflare.
+Outside, Ardyn has defied his role, and Bahamut resurrects Lunafreya to gather power for an attack that will purge Eos of life.
 Noctis rebels against Bahamut, allowing Ardyn to complete the ritual of Providence in his place.
 While Ardyn destroys Bahamut's spiritual self, Noctis destroys Bahamut's physical form and saves Lunafreya.
 With both the Starscourge and magic gone from the world, the population sets about rebuilding and Noctis marries Lunafreya.

-In other DLC, Noctis wears a costume from Assassin's Creed.